sam-iitj/sam-iitj.github.io/_posts/2017-06-01-XOR-Notebook.markdown

 ---
 layout: post
 comments: true
-title:  "Parity problem with RNN"
+title:  "Classifier for XOR in Theano"
-excerpt: "Parity problem with RNN"
+excerpt: "Classifier for XOR in Theano"
 date:   2017-06-01 15:40:00
 mathjax: true
 ---